 A significant radiological deterioration, from the chest x-ray taken on completion of previous treatment, may be made the basis of starting drugs only in the rarest case for pressing clinical reasons, i.e. the patient is seriously ill and needs urgent treatment.

 There is no radiological feature that is diagnostic of pulmonary TB.
 A definite diagnosis can never be made on the basis of x-ray alone.
 It must be complemented with vigorous attempts to isolate AFB in sputum (by smear or culture) or directly from the lesion itself.

 Most patients with a cavity on an x-ray chest are smear positive for AFB.
-Thereafter, when the sputum of a patient with cavitary lesions on the x-ray is persistently negative, consider other diagnosis.
+Thereafter, when the sputum of a patient with cavitary lesions on the x-ray is persistently negative, other diagnoses should be considered.

 Mantoux Test In Tuberculosis

 The Mantoux test is very widely used test for tuberculosis.
-Its interpretation however complex.
+Its interpretation, however, is complex.
 It is also called tuberculin test.

 Tuberculin is a glycerol extract of the tubercle bacillus.
 Purified protein derivative (PPD) tuberculin is a precipitate of non-species-specific molecules obtained from filtrates of sterilized, concentrated cultures.

-The test is named after Charles Mantoux, a French physician who developed on the work of Koch.
+The tuberculin reaction was first described by Robert Koch.
+The test is named after Charles Mantoux, a French physician who developed this test based on the work of Koch.